Details on how the club is run

 i Receive annual reports of the principal activities of the Club.

 ii Receive the financial statements and the Treasurer’s report.

 iii Elect the Club officers and other Committee members for the ensuing year.

 iv Consider any amendment to the constitution of which due notice has been given to all members.

 v Approve the annual subscription for the following year

 v Transact any other notified business.

 d.
-The quorum for a General Meeting shall be 25% of the fully paid up members, including Associate and Honorary Life Members, at that time.
+[Added 2023] the quorum for a General Meeting shall be 20% of the fully paid up members, including Associate and Honorary Life Members, at that time.

 e.
 All registered members of the Club at the meeting shall have one vote.
-In the case of an equality of votes the Chairman will have a second, casting, vote.
-Voting shall be by a show of hands except where the Chairman decides voting shall be by ballot.
+In the case of an equality of votes the Chair will have a second, casting, vote.
+Voting shall be by a show of hands except where the Chair decides voting shall be by ballot.

 7. Extra-Ordinary General Meeting